marko-knoebl/slides/src/sections/react-advanced/11-router-en.md

 ## React Router - defining routes

-If Props need to be passed:
+If props need to be passed:

 ```jsx
 import { Route } from 'react-router-dom';